10 Moroccan Dishes to Try While Visiting the Country

 Once the pie is baked to golden perfection, it is dusted with a light coating of icing sugar and cinnamon.
 This adds a subtle sweetness that perfectly balances the savoury core.

-B’stilla is a time-consuming dish to make but is most definitely worth trying if you see it during your travels.
+B’stilla is a time-consuming dish to make, but it is most definitely worth trying if you see it during your travels.

 Travelling to Tangier?
 Discover some of the best food tours and experiences in Morocco’s northern gateway.